-To begin with, most primary care Doctors DO NOT accept third party billing.
+To begin with, most primary care clinics DO NOT accept third party billing.
 You could be spending your own money if you visit your primary care Doctor, instead of the person responsible for the accident.
 I want to repeat this, YOU COULD BE CHARGED OUT OF POCKET FOR A VISIT TO YOUR PRIMARY CARE DOCTOR.

 Primary care Doctors specialize in patients who have internal medical conditions.
-They can generally prescribe medications and refer out to other Doctors but they do not focus on spinal injuries, concussions, broken bones, whiplash, and soft tissue damage.
-Your primary care Doctor will most likely deny the third-party billing and refer you out to an Accident Doctor.
+They can generally prescribe medications and refer out to other Clinics but they do not focus on spinal injuries, concussions, broken bones, whiplash, and soft tissue damage.
+Your primary care will most likely deny the third-party billing and refer you out to an Accident Doctor.

 Car accident cause soft tissue injuries